Veezyu/GE-4120-ELECTIVES-4/README.md

 # GE-4120-ELECTIVES-4
 Name: Azsher Vonn N. Osorio

-These are my activities posted.
+This repository contains all my activities and project.